ClusterHQ/flocker-docker-plugin/README.md

 You should be able to run a stateful container with a given volume on any host in your cluster, and the platform should handle moving data around as necessary.

-## What is the flocker plugin for docker (`flocker-docker`)?
+## What is `flocker-docker`?

-`flocker-docker` allows you to use the regular `docker` CLI commands to create or move flocker volumes, automatically moving volumes around between hosts in the cluster as-needed.
+`flocker-docker` is a docker volumes plugin which allows you to use the regular `docker` CLI commands to create or move flocker volumes, automatically moving volumes around between hosts in the cluster as-needed.

 ## How does it work?